 Jerry and his wife had two children.
 Their daughter Shannon was more into cheerleading than sports and graduated from Arizona State.
 Son Brian Stephenson was a pitcher, a second-round pick for the Chicago Cubs in 1994.
 He played five years, getting as high as Double A, but had to undergo two elbow operations in the five years.
 He got a degree from UCLA and as of 2010 was the west coast director of amateur scouting for the Dodgers.

 In October 2009, Stephenson retired.
-He died of cancer on June 6, 2010 at his home in Anaheim.
+He died of cancer on June 6, 2010 at his home in Fullerton.

-Coleman, Ken and Dan Valenti, The Impossible Dream Remembered (Lexington MA: The Stephen Greene Press, 1987)
+Coleman, Ken and Dan Valenti.
+The Impossible Dream Remembered (Lexington, Massachusetts: The Stephen Greene Press, 1987).

 1 Interview with Jerry Stephenson, January 30, 2006.
 All quotations otherwise unattributed to Jerry Stephenson come from this interview.